 You’ll have access to archeology, decorative arts, natural history, folklore and so much more.
 The museum is great because it’s FREEEEEEE.
 You have access to all four sites of the National Museum.
 They are open Tuesday – Saturday from 10 am – 5 pm and Sunday from 2 pm – 5 pm.
 It is closed on Monday, so plan ahead.

-I almost skipped the goal because it is pretty far out on the bus and tough to get tickets for, but DON’T SKIP IT!
+I almost skipped the gaol because it is pretty far out on the bus and tough to get tickets for, but DON’T SKIP IT!
 A visit out here is totally worth it.
 But do buy tickets at least several days in advance – it is the MOST POPULAR thing to do in Dublin!